Meet the team

 Prof. Patrick Grant

-Patrick is Head of the Department of Materials at Oxford University.
+Patrick is Pro-Vice Chancellor Research for the Department of Materials at Oxford University.
 Patrick's research takes place at the interface between advanced materials and manufacturing, and concerns a wide range of structural and functional materials.
 Current applications include structured porous electrodes for supercapacitors and batteries, 3D printed materials with spatially varying electromagnetic properties for microwave devices, and advanced metallics for power generation.
 Recent work has also concerned X-ray imaging of microstructural evolution, especially of solidifying alloys.